layilin/SP23-33852/content/_excerpts/tyranny.md

 - To guard the AEthiop[^f159n10] from tyrannic sway![^f159n11]

 - DID such, in these green isles which Albion[^f159n12] claims, [630]
-- Did such obtain; the muse, at midnight-hour,
+- Did such obtain; the muse, at midnight-hour...

 > VER.
 613. *candle-weed*\] This shrub, which produces a yellow flower somewhat resembling a narcissus,[^f159n13] makes a beautiful hedge, and blows about November.
 It grows wild every where.
 It is said to be diuretic,[^f159n14] but this I do not know from experience.